OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 Added in v1.1:
 - To Traders: Torches, Barbed Wire (both), Ladders, Bicycle (rarely and low level)

-- To Loot Lists: Frame Ramps, Removed Rare Recipe Books
+- To Loot Lists: Frame Ramps, Bicycle (dumpsters rarely and lowlevel), Removed Rare Recipe Books,

 - To Blocks: For woodPillar50, woodCNRRound, and woodCNRRoundTop the reinforced wooden & metalwood versions needed to be created so they could upgrade through those versions.